apache/lucenenet/src/dotnet/tools/lucene-cli/docs/index/list-high-freq-terms.md

 List the high frequency terms in the index located at `F:\product-index\` on the `description` field, reporting both document frequency and term frequency:

-<code>dotnet lucene-cli.dll index list-high-freq-terms F:\product-index --total-term-frequency --field description</code>
+<code>lucene index list-high-freq-terms F:\product-index --total-term-frequency --field description</code>

 List the high frequency terms in the index located at `C:\lucene-index\` on the `name` field, tracking 30 terms:

-<code>dotnet lucene-cli.dll index list-high-freq-terms C:\lucene-index --f name -n 30</code>
+<code>lucene index list-high-freq-terms C:\lucene-index --f name -n 30</code>